 The worker performs work that is the usual course outside the usual of the hiring entity.
 They do jobs for a short period of time.

-The worker is customarily in an independent trade or business of the same nature as the work.
+The worker is customarily in an independent trade or business of the exact nature of the work.

-Being a responsible employer, you need to make sure that your 1099 contractors have their own insurance to protect their own businesses.
+Being a responsible employer, you must ensure that your 1099 contractors have their own insurance to protect their businesses.
 There are several insurance policies that they can avail of.
-Some common coverage needed is:
+Some standard coverage needed is:

 General liability insurance covers injuries and property damage on the job site.
 It also helps cover legal fees if you file a lawsuit against the contractor.